Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/annotations/README.md

-# Axiomatic Annotations Server
+# AxDocumentAnnotator Server

 An MCP server that provides intelligent annotation capabilities for PDF documents using the Axiomatic AI platform's advanced document analysis and understanding models.

 ## Overview

-The Annotations server enables AI assistants to create detailed, contextual annotations for PDF documents based on specific queries or instructions.
+The AxDocumentAnnotator server enables AI assistants to create detailed, contextual annotations for PDF documents based on specific queries or instructions.
 It extracts relevant information, equations, parameters, and contextual descriptions to provide comprehensive analysis of document content.

 ## Tools Available